caffeineshock/dysnomia/README.md

  - A calendar
  - Todo lists
- - A forum
  - File uploads
  - Chats
  - A wiki

-Instead of a custom forum module, the app is designed to utilize an existing [Discourse](http://www.discourse.org) instance (because it's awesome): Dysnomia will function as a single-sign on endpoint and synchronizes changes to users with Discourse.

 The app also supports multi-tenancy with a catch: User accounts can be linked with multiple tenants at once.

-**But wait!** There's more: The app is mostly only available in german - though that will hopefully change in the near future.
+**But wait!** There's more: The app is only available in german at the moment - though that will hopefully change in the near future.

+## 3rd party software

+Instead of a reinventing the wheel and say providing a forum module, *Dysnomia* instead comes with some glue for existing 3rd-party products:

+### Forum

+Tenants can be configured to use an existing [Discourse](http://www.discourse.org) instance: *Dysnomia* will then function as a single-sign on/off endpoint and synchronizes changes to users with Discourse.

+### Collaborative editor

+*Dysnomia* can be configured to use an existing [Etherpad](http://www.etherpad.org) instance.
+Pads can be created, deleted and edited (via IFRAME) from the app.

 ## Installation